 Cor PowerSports I-500

-The 500 continues to thrive in huge part to the support of former racers, club members, and enthusiasts from the Goodridge Grygla and Roseau area.
+The 500 continues to thrive in huge part to the support of former racers, club members, and enthusiasts from the Goodridge Grygla snowmobile clubs.

 Day one will be the south loop; starting in Goodridge, MN the course will be routed towards Oklee, MN (location TBD), refuel there then head back to Goodridge to close out the first 125-mile loop.
 Vintage and Jr 10-13 classes (run only on Saturday) will run this loop once but all the remaining classes will venture out to attack this loop again to complete the 250 miles for day one.